-Bargo Waste Management Centre (Bargo WMC), also commonly known as ‘Bargo tip’, is a landfill site for items that typically take a long time to decompose such as glass, plastic, rubber and cement.
+Bargo Waste Management Centre (Bargo WMC), also commonly known as ‘Bargo tip’, is landfill that accepts general waste items such as old furniture and large bulky items

-Bargo tip is located at 27 Anthony Road, Bargo and is Council’s only remaining EPA licensed landfill.
+Bargo tip is located at 27 Anthony Road, Bargo and is Council’s only remaining EPA licenced landfill.

 Bargo tip has been operating since the 1960s and over that time Council has continued to adapt to changing environmental legislative requirements to extend the life of the tip; however, unfortunately the tip is now full and the time has come to prepare to permanently close the site.